civiform/docs/docs/contributor-guide/developer-guide/development-standards.md

 ## Bash scripts

 Bash scripts should conform to the [Google Bash style guide](https://google.github.io/styleguide/shellguide.html).
-The guide references a nice utility to help find issue and fix them at https://www.shellcheck.net/.
+The guide references a nice utility to help find issues and fix them at [https://www.shellcheck.net/](https://www.shellcheck.net/).

 ## Routing and controller methods